Chanie Wenjack

-His ordeal and his death brought attention to the treatment of children in the Canadian Indian residential school system: following Wenjack's death, an inquest into the matter was ordered by the Government of Canada.
+His ordeal and his death brought attention to the mistreatment of children by the Canadian Indian residential school system: following Wenjack's death, an inquest into the matter was ordered by the Government of Canada.

-Early life, education and escape
+Early life, education, and escape

 Chanie Wenjack was born on January 19, 1954, at Ogoki Post on the Marten Falls Reserve.
-In 1963, when he was nine, Wenjack and three of his sisters were sent to Cecilia Jeffrey Indian Residential School in Kenora.
-The school, which housed approximately 150 students at the time, was funded by the Canadian government and overseen by the Women’s Missionary Society of the Presbyterian Church.
-Wenjack spent the first two years of his schooling in grade one and was put in remedial classes soon after.
-He was known to have a good sense of humour, according to the school principal, and was often the first to recognize wordplay.
+In 1963, aged nine, Wenjack and three of his sisters were forcibly removed from their home and sent to the Cecilia Jeffrey Indian Residential School in Kenora.
+The school, which housed approximately 150 students at the time, was funded by the Canadian government and overseen by the Women's Missionary Society of the Presbyterian Church.
+According to Maclean's, there were only six supervisors for the entire student body, leading to frequent attempts by children to escape.
+Wenjack spent the first two years of his schooling in grade one and was placed in remedial classes soon after.
+The principal of the school a year prior to his escape recalled him having a good sense of humour and a talent for understanding wordplay.